IPart 1: The nature of the Beatles (reference The Beatles Never Existed (TBNE))

 Part 2: Why fake death, and why Stu?

-Many who look at our list of Zombies to the right are put off by the notion that a person can fake his or her death and reappear as someone else.
+Many are put off by the notion that a person can fake his or her death and reappear as someone else.
 Don’t we have investigative journalists?
 Wouldn’t someone notice?
 Wouldn’t someone talk?

 We don’t have investigation journalism, unless you call a blog like and others doing non-conventional work investigators.
 There are far more incurious “journalists” than real ones, the latter having a hard time finding employment.
 Secrets are well-guarded in our culture, and the news media, far from trying to uncover them, is part of the cover-up operation.
 In the list of Zombies, you’ll find ten to be prominent in the news business, and others, like Bill Maher and Dr. Phil McGraw, occupying prominent positions on television.
 Former CIA Director William Colby is said to have said